portier/portier-broker/README.rst

 to configure them.
 For Google, you can request credentials through their `API Manager`_.

-It is not necessary to run your own email server to test it.
-Instead, use `MailCatcher`_ or `MailHog`_ to get a dummy smtp inteface.
-The relevant part of the config.toml to use MailCatcher with default settings can look like this:
+It is not necessary to run your own email server for testing.
+Instead, use `MailCatcher`_ or `MailHog`_ to get a dummy SMTP interface.
+The relevant part of configuration to use MailCatcher with default settings can look like this:

 .. code-block:: shell